garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

  "Quik you're not a gangster we're not"

 Some believe in love and some believe in friends
-But niggaz like me believe in making ends
+But niggas like me believe in making ends
 Cause even when your bitch wants to trick around
 You know the moneys got you safe and sound